broadinstitute/gatk/scripts/variantstore/docs/azure/cromwell_on_azure.md

 Next, launch a [Cloud Shell](https://portal.azure.com/#cloudshell/) from the Azure Portal.
 In the Cloud Shell:

 ```
+# Specify the same Azure subscription id as we used in the local terminal above.
+SUBSCRIPTION_ID=...

 # Set our subscription id as the default so we don't need to include it as an argument to every command.
 az account set --subscription ${SUBSCRIPTION_ID}